tlwmdbt/LottoKingKarl/README.md

 # Lotto Zahlen Generator
-Python script wrtitten on for a TI Nspire CX-T CAS II Calculator to generate 7 unique numbers in a Lotto scheme.
+Python script wrtitten on and for a TI Nspire CX-T CAS II Calculator to generate 7 unique numbers in a Lotto scheme.
 A self teaching project.
 Use it if you want.

 Kind regards
 Daniel